Patient Survey Information and Updates

 Mast Cell Activation Syndrome (MCAS) Patient Survey

 The Mastocytosis Society, Inc. (TMS) invited anyone who had been diagnosed with Mast Cell Activation Syndrome (MCAS) by a physician to take part in this survey, the purpose of which was to advance research into the experiences and perceptions of patients with MCAS.
 Preliminary data obtained from this survey was used for a TMS presentation and group discussion purposes during a closed-session MCAS meeting at the National Institutes of Health.
-The meeting will be attended by mast cell disease specialists who are coming together to discuss current critical issues for patients and families affected by MCAS.
+The meeting was attended by mast cell disease specialists who came together to discuss current critical issues for patients and families affected by MCAS.
 In February 2019, data from the MCAS Patient Survey was presented as a poster at the American Academy of Allergy, Asthma and Immunology (AAAAI) Annual Meeting.
 For more details and survey updates as they become available, please click below.